-The Legacy Tower will be the new home of Texas Children’s Heart Center – ranked No. 1 in the nation by U.S. News & World Report in pediatric cardiology and heart surgery – with expanded inpatient and outpatient capabilities to serve more children with critical congenital heart conditions.
+Legacy Tower is the new home of Texas Children’s Heart Center® – ranked No. 1 in the nation by U.S. News & World Report in pediatric cardiology and heart surgery – with expanded inpatient and outpatient capabilities to serve more children with critical congenital heart conditions.
 Atop the tower, a new helistop – specially designed to screen the view of the pad – allows the most critically ill children to receive care rapidly.

 This cloud-grazing expansion fulfills a crucial step in Texas Children’s Hospital’s strategic plan to bolster critical care services at Texas Medical Center.
 Specifically, it houses five types of ICU units across seven floors, a high-acuity surgical center as well as the Texas Children’s Heart Center.

 Modern yet familiar, sprawling yet intimate, Legacy Tower enables Texas Children’s Hospital to build on its rich history of lifesaving work — realizing the hopes and dreams of so many who come here for that very thing.

 What’s on the horizon for pediatric critical care?
 The ICU and critical care units hold patients dealing with complex medical conditions, often life-threatening.
 Pediatric critical patients require even more sensitivity and attention as well as consistent communication with family and caregivers.
 Collaborating with all the groups involved in pediatric care, as was done with Legacy Tower, ensures that children are receiving the best possible care.